cpea2506/one_monokai.nvim/README.md

 ```

 #### Note:
-If you need better syntax highlighting, try this with [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) 😇
+You may need [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for better syntax highlighting 😇

 ## Configuration